What Books of Accounts Do You Actually Need?

 Do you need a CPA to audit your books?

-Only if your gross annual sales, earnings, receipts, or output exceed P3 million.
+Only if your gross annual sales, earnings, receipts, or output exceed ₱3 million (Sec.
+232(A), NIRC).
 In that case, you must have your books audited yearly by an independent CPA.

 Your income tax return will also need an Account Information Form (AIF) that includes data from your balance sheets, profit and loss statements, and income-producing property schedules.